Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 \subsubsection{The ground-state space of the $\ooXY$-model and its relation with Quinn's {finite total homotopy} TQFT}

-As for the $\GoXo$ model and, more generally the $\GEXo$ model, we can prove that the ground-state space of the $\ooXY$-model on a surface $\Sigma$ with a triangulation $L$ is canonically isomorphic to the free vector space of homotopy classes of maps from the surface $\Sigma$ into a homotopy finite space $\mathcal{B}=B_{X // Y}.$ From this it follows that the ground-state space is canonically independent of the triangulation $L$ of $\Sigma$.
+As for the $\GEXo$ model, we can prove that the ground-state space of the $\ooXY$-model on a surface $\Sigma$ with a triangulation $L$ is canonically isomorphic to the free vector space of homotopy classes of maps from the surface $\Sigma$ into a homotopy finite space $\mathcal{B}=B_{X // Y}.$ From this it follows that the ground-state space is canonically independent of the triangulation $L$ of $\Sigma$.

-We first consider the action groupoid of the action of $Y$ on $X$ defined as So the set of objects of $X//Y$ is $X$ and the arrows look like: